ETL testing: A comprehensive guide to ensuring data quality and integration

 - Source to target data testing ensures projected data is added to the target system without loss or truncation, and that the data values meet expectations after transformation.

-- Metadata testing performs data type, length, index, and constraint checks of ETL application metadata (load statistics, reconciliation totals, data quality metrics).
+- Metadata testing performs data type, length, index, and constraint checks of ETL application metadata (load statistics, reconciliation totals, and data quality metrics).

 - Performance testing makes sure that data is loaded into the data warehouse within expected time frames and that the test server response to multiple users and transactions is adequate for performance and scalability.